Techies-Product/newsite/_posts/2018-04-12-Variables-in-Python.md

 3\.
 The first character must be one of the letters a through z, A through Z or an underscore character (-).

-After the first character, we may use the letters a through z or A through 2, the digits O through 9, or underscores.
+After the first character,ï¿½we may use the letters a through z or A through 2, the digits O through 9, or underscores.

 4\.
 Uppercase and lowercase characters are distinct.
 This means the variable name Salary and salary both are different.